Jazz Up Your Space: Integrating Wall Art and Murals Into Design Schemes

 - Murals (hand‑painted or digitally printed)

-- Abstract art with bold colors and shapes
+- Abstract art with bold color and shape

 - Vintage travel posters